15 Top Trails For Hiking In Los Angeles

 11. Ferndell Hike

 The Ferndell Nature Walk is a perfect hike for beginners and new walkers.
-This short ¼ mile, stroller-friendly hike offers tons, a brook, a waterfall, and a little grotto, to stimulate young minds and little explorer hands.
+This, one of the best hikes in Los Angeles, is a short quarter mile, stroller-friendly hike, which offers a brook, a waterfall, and a little grotto to stimulate young minds and little explorer hands.
 The trail is a shady tropical garden with a variety of ferns, succulents, and other plants growing lushly along a man-made brook shaded by a canopy of trees.

 Trailhead address: Fern Dell Dr, Los Angeles, CA 90027